chkoar/vfi/README.rst

 VFI
 ===

 VFI - Voting Feature Intervals is a supervised classification model similar to Naive Bayes.
-Constucts intervals around each class for each feature.
+Constructs intervals around each class for each feature.
 Class counts are recorded for each interval on each feature and the classification is performed using a voting scheme.

 Based on the paper: G. Demiroz, A. Guvenir: Classification by voting feature intervals.
 In: 9th European Conference on Machine Learning, 85-92, 1997.01.